-8 Best Ways to Avoid the Memorial Day Crowds While Camping
+9 Ways to Avoid the Memorial Day Crowds While Camping

-Are you looking for a long weekend of peace and quiet in the outdoors?
-Here are some tips on how how to avoid the Memorial Day weekend crowds.
+Luckily, there are still plenty of tucked-away places, located far from the hustle and bustle.
+Are you looking for a long weekend of peace and quiet outdoors?
+Here are some tips for how to avoid the Memorial Day weekend crowds when camping.

 Avoid State and National Parks